 Pay Raise Calculator

-Calculate how a pay raise affects your salary across all pay periods.
-See the exact increase in your hourly, weekly, biweekly, monthly, and annual pay β€” plus estimated after-tax impact.
+See how a pay raise affects your salary across all pay periods — the exact pay increase to your hourly, weekly, biweekly, monthly, and annual pay, plus estimated after-tax impact.

 Your Salary